bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 > \Brave\NeucoreApi\Model\Player[] corporationPlayersV1($corporation_id)

-Return a list of all player IDs that have a character in the corporation.
+Return a list of all players that have a character in the corporation.

 Needs role: app-chars.